 • Respect for the Indigenous land on which we work.
 It is a privilege to maintain trails on Lingít Aaní, and we aren’t the first or only people to take care of this land.
 We need to understand how our actions and attitudes impact the land and community so that we can help steward the trail system of Juneau.

-Our hiring process consists of a written application with 2 short answer questions of 250 words or less, and for selected candidates, a 20-minute interview that is usually via video conference.
+Our hiring process consists of a written application with a few short answer questions of 250 words or less, and for selected candidates, a 20-minute interview that is usually via video conference.

 Skip to content